Coal Jpg

 In 2022 CO2 emissions from coal-fired power plants grew by over 2% from the previous year, led in particular by increases in emerging market and developing economies (EMDEs) in Asia.
 Gas-to-coal switching in many regions was the main driver of this growth.

-There are currently three coal power plants fitted with carbon capture, utilisation and storage (CCUS) in operation: Boundary Dam in Canada, and the Jinjie Power and Taizhou Power stations in China.
+Only four commercial coal-fired power plants have been fitted with carbon capture, utilisation and storage (CCUS) to date: the Boundary Dam facility in Canada, the Petra Nova plant in Texas, United States, and the Jinjie Power and Taizhou Power stations in China.
 The Taizhou project only recently started operation in June 2023 and has a capacity to capture 500 000 tonnes of CO2 each year.

 To get on track with the Net Zero Scenario, a global annual average reduction of emissions from coal-fired power plants of around 10% is needed through to 2030.